derplarsen/kafka-socketio-www/README.md

 # Note

 You can also have Express serve up your html at the default "/" endpoint but wanted to keep this as simple as possible.
 Ping me if you want to learn more about that / you're not a node guy.

+This is intended to run with an unsecure cluster; I intentionally left commented config in the js file for SASL, which works fine on my secured cluster.
+This version works fine on my unsecured cluster.

+Enjoy!